 “Poor user experiences inevitably come from poorly informed design teams.” – Jared M. Spool (User Interface Engineering, Founder)

 Whether you’re bringing a new product to market or releasing a minor software update, understanding who your users are and the problems they face is critical to achieving your business goals.
-This can be done by conducting user research—the techniques, practices, and methodologies user experience (UX) teams use to deeply understand end users.
+This can be done by conducting user research—the techniques, practices, and methodologies experience design (XD) teams use to deeply understand end users.

-At Credera UX, user research is the first step in our design process, as shown in the double diamond framework introduced by the British Design Council:
+At Credera XD, user research is the first step in our design process, as shown in the double diamond framework introduced by the British Design Council:

 The double diamond is a visual model depicting the divergent and convergent thinking involved in the design process.

 User research starts with tackling a problem space, a certain topic or area of focus, and having a general idea of who the target user is.
 During this divergent phase, it’s essential to gather as much data as you can pertaining to your users—their needs, wants, behaviors, and attitudes.

 Conducting this research upfront will save you from spending time and resources building something end users don’t want or need.
 How do you go about researching users?
 We’ve examined four user research methodologies you can conduct, with the benefits and challenges of each: